 However, successfully nipping infringement in the bud (as early as possible, and therefore as inexpensively as possible) usually involves a more nuanced approach and in particular a detailed consideration of all possible causes of action.
 This allows the claimant business to make the most persuasive case possible for the infringer to cease their infringing activity immediately.

-A case involving a copycat product will very often give rise to claims for infringement of trade mark and registered designs, as well as claims for copyright infringement, unregistered design right infringement, passing off, unfair competition and potentially breach of contract, and all of these potential avenues and strategies should be consider ideally with a specialist intellectual property lawyer at the earliest possible opportunity.
+A case involving a copycat product will very often give rise to claims for infringement of trade mark and registered designs, as well as claims for copyright infringement, unregistered design right infringement, passing off, unfair competition and potential breach of contract, and all of these potential avenues and strategies should be consider ideally with an intellectual property expert at the earliest possible opportunity.

 Briffa lawyers are experts in all aspects of intellectual property law and practice and in particular have a wealth of experience managing and advising on intellectual property portfolios for businesses of all shapes and sizes, from start-ups to household names.
-If you would like to discuss trade marks, copyright, designs, patents or any other intellectual property issue, please do not hesitate to contact us on 020 7288 6003 or firstname.lastname@example.org and we were be pleased to offer you a free 30 minute consultation.
+If you would like to discuss trade marks, copyright, designs, patents or any other intellectual property issue, please do not hesitate to contact us on 020 7288 6003 or email@example.com for a free 30-minute consultation.

 Written by Éamon Chawke, Solicitor